brianshih1/mini-container/mdbook/src/api.md

 # API

-Before we talk about the theory of and implementation behind containers, let’s first look at what we plan to build in this project.
-Don’t worry if some of these terminologies or terms are confusing, I will try to explain them all in this blog.
+Before we talk about the theory of and implementation behind containers, let’s first look at the API for my toy container.

 At the core, the `mini-container` program takes two arguments: an executable program and a directory that points to a root filesystem.
-It creates a process, sets up the container environment, and executes the executable program in this container.
+It creates a process, sets up the container environment for the process, and executes the executable program in this container.

 Here are the arguments and options to execute my toy container.